-See "Access to Records, Your Caseworker and the Court System" beginning on page 4 for information about sealing As you start to look for an apartment or house to rent, be ready to answer questions about your credit, criminal record and references.
+See "Credit" beginning on page 79 for more information on credit reports, including how you can get a copy of your credit report for free.
+As you start to look for an apartment or house to rent, be ready to answer questions about your credit, criminal record and references.
 A landlord probably will want proof that you earn enough money to pay rent.
 The landlord may also run a "credit check."
 If you are going to have a roommate, your roommate will have to give the same information.
 Credit checks show whether you owe money on any loans or credit cards and whether you have been late paying bills.
 If this is your first time on your own, you probably will have a "clean" credit report showing no loans, credit cards or bill payment history.
 If there are problems on your report, you need to get them fixed as soon as possible.

-If you have a criminal record, you should understand exactly what is in your record and what you might need to tell someone about, especially if your records were sealed by a judge when you left foster care.
+If you have a criminal record, you should understand exactly what is in your record and what you might need to tell someone about, especially if your juvenile records were sealed.

 Your housing choices depend on what you will be doing.
 Some programs, like JobCorps and AmeriCorps, provide housing.
 If you are going to college, the school may have places to live on-campus called "dormitories" or "dorms."
 Sometimes, they also offer apartments for families.
 If you live in a dorm, however, you will need to have a plan for where you will stay during school holidays because dorms usually close during those times.
-Don't forget to ask the financial aid office of your college if the college offers special housing assistance to former foster youth.
+Don't forget to ask the financial aid office and other offices at your college if the college offers special housing assistance to former foster youth.
+See page 31 for more information.